JackBDu/jackbdu.github.io/_posts/blog/2023-10-23-drummer-automaton.md

   <source src="/media{{ page.url }}IMG_9812_compressed.mp4" type='video/mp4'>
 </video>

-Before replicating the design for a wooden automaton, I watched additional videos of Waist Drum performances.
+Before replicating the design for a wooden automaton, I watched additional videos of Yaogu performances.
 I noticed that the drummers lift their arms very high, in contrast to the limited movement my cardboard prototype produced.
 I wanted to create a more accurate depiction of the drumming, so I began considering other mechanisms.

 After doing further research and watching many more automaton videos, I came across someone who had created a drummer automaton using a thread to pull the arms.
 I believed this approach would allow the arms lift much higher, so I decided to go with this mechanism instead.
 Under the hood, it still uses the same cam mechanism, but this time, the cam pushes a thread instead of a stick.